bhklab/bioc2020workshop/README.md

 * Learn measures to quantify the response in both cell line and PDX sensitivity screens, for both drug and radiation treatments
 * Understand the differences in experimental design between radiotherapy and small compound treatments in cell lines
 * Understand the differences in measuring response to therapy between cell line and PDX based models
-* Understand how to choose the appropriate sensitivity quantification metric for your task
 * Understand how to identify potential genomic signatures of drug and radiation response and explore how synergies between these signatures can inform clinical trial design

 ### Learning objectives